© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 the same time.
 They display well at the front of the bed and because of their reduced height are more

-resistant to wind and rain damage making them ideal for areas exposed to the wind.
-Top award is the
+resistant to wind and rain damage making them ideal for exposed areas.
+The stems are

 Tall Bearded (TB)